bambinos/kulprit/docs/api_reference.rst

 API Reference
 ***************

-This reference provides detailed documentation for user functions in the current release of PreliZ.
+This reference provides detailed documentation for user functions in the current release of kulprit.

 .. toctree::